buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==
+= 1.0.1 =
+* Added From/To field type.
+Thank you @carsten-lund for the suggestion.
+* Added option for birthdate field to show/hide months while showing age.
+* Updated text domain to use the plugin slug.

 = 1.0.0 =
 Initial release.
 Includes all field types supported by the older BuddyPress Xprofile Fields Type plugin.